 It started with the clothes dryer

-It began when I moved to Switzerland for an expat assignment.
-I was told that I needed to supply my own clothes washer and dryer.
-And because Swiss appliances are ridiculously expensive, I was advised to buy a washer and dryer in the US and ship them over with the rest of my household goods.
+It began when I moved there for an expat assignment, back before Val and I started living in Provence.
+We needed to supply our own clothes washer and dryer.
+And because Swiss appliances are ridiculously expensive, we were advised to buy a washer and dryer in the US and ship them over.

 There was only one problem: Swiss electrical standards are different than ours.
-So I found a specialty store that carried “international appliances” and compared the specs to the ones I had been sent.
+So I found a specialty store that carried “international appliances” and confirmed the specs.

 - 220 volts?
 Check.

 We were all set.
 Or so I thought.

 When our stuff arrived in Switzerland, it was easy to plug in the washer.
 But the dryer was another story – an electrician had to wire it up.

 I called the village electrician but he could only come during the day so my neighbor let him in.
 When I got home that night I learned that the electrician couldn’t do the wiring due to some mysterious technical thingy.
 I was stuck.

 So I talked to the head of facilities at my company.
 He agreed to send out the electrician who had helped build our factory, Monsieur Jeanneret.
 I was assured that he was the best – no silly clothes dryer could stop him!